Skip to content

 #Bottom Line

-Start with Simon Says tonight at dinner — it works for the most kids, needs zero setup, and our four-year-old stayed locked in for 12 minutes the first round.
+Start with Simon Says tonight at dinner — it works for the most kids, needs zero setup, and holds a preschooler’s attention for a solid ten minutes or more.
 If your child is under 3 or just starting out, run Broken Telephone with one parent on each side and single words.
 Keep sessions to 10 minutes, rotate three games across the week, and skip any game that flops twice in a row.

 #Frequently Asked Questions